 Jet employees became part of TFG over a period of months as the different country operations joined the Group.
-We took care to make them feel welcome and introduce them to the culture, history and our customer approach.
-The onboarding process was done digitally, with our field managers.
-We ensured a consistent message across distribution centres, stores and head office.
-In some cases, Jet employees had to be familiarised with many processes spanning governance, administration and in-store requirements.
-Support teams were directed to know where to access information, how to log calls, escalate issues and find help.
-We used the concept of super users from Jet and TFG to help us understand requirements from a process perspective, before rolling it out to the rest of the integration teams.
-With the success of the buddy system for other change projects, we used a large number of TFG volunteers from various brands to act as buddies for Jet counterparts in terms of information and support.
+We took care to make them feel welcome onboarding process was done digitally, with our field managers.
+We ensured a directed to know where to access information, how to log calls, escalate issues and find help.
+We used the concept of super users from Jet and TFG to help us rest of the integration teams.
+With the success of the buddy system for othe change projects, we used a large number of TFG volunteers from various brands